Neil Duzett

 Hosted on GitHub Pages — Theme by orderedlist

-Does Diversity Improve Group Performance?
-Evidence from U.S. City Councils
+The Impact of Diversity on Group Communication and Effectiveness: Evidence from U.S. City Councils

 (updated March 20, 2025)